 We Are Still Here: Stitching Solidarity in the Face of Injustice

-If you’ve been feeling a bit wobbly lately, you’re not alone.
-The recent UK Supreme Court ruling, which defines “woman” under the Equality Act as strictly referring to biological sex, has sent ripples of hurt and fear through our community.
-This decision (my understanding of it, please correct me if I’m wrong) effectively excludes trans women from certain legal protections, despite them holding Gender Recognition Certificates.
+If you’ve been feeling unsettled lately, you’re not alone.
+The UK Supreme Court’s recent ruling, which defines “woman” in the Equality Act as only biological sex, has caused a lot of pain and fear in our community.
+From what I understand (and please correct me if I’m wrong), this means trans women are left out of some legal protections, even if they have Gender Recognition Certificates.

-As someone who identifies as gender non-conforming — genderfloral, if you will — and who pours their heart into every stitch at Dandy & Rebel, this ruling feels like a step backward.
-It’s a stark reminder that the fight for inclusivity and recognition is far from over.
+As someone who is gender non-conforming (genderfloral, if you like), and who puts my heart into every stitch at Dandy & Rebel, this ruling feels like a massive step backwards.
+It reminds me that our fight for inclusivity and recognition is not finished.

-But let me be clear: Dandy & Rebel stands firmly with our trans and non-binary siblings.
-Our atelier is, and always will be, a sanctuary for all identities.
-We believe in crafting garments that celebrate the full spectrum of gender expression, and we reject any definition that seeks to erase or diminish the lived experiences of trans individuals.
+Dandy & Rebel stands with our trans and non-binary siblings.
+Needlewitch Studio is, and always will be, a safe place for every identity.
+We make clothes to celebrate every kind of gender expression, and we refuse any definition that tries to erase or ignore the lives of trans people.

-So, to all my fellow needlewitches, studio goblins, and velvet gremlins: take care of yourselves.
-Rest when you need to, reach out when you’re struggling, and remember that your existence is valid and powerful.
+To all my fellow needlewitches, studio goblins, and velvet gremlins: please take care.
+Rest when you need to.
+Reach out if you’re struggling.
+You are valid, and your presence is powerful.

-In solidarity and stitches, I stand proudly with you
+With solidarity and stitches, I stand with you.

 Amber (they/them)